Terms for Residential Services

 3.7 Acceptable Use Policy and unauthorised use.
-Your use of this Service is subject to your compliance with our Acceptable Use Policy and any limits set out therein (see clause 5.1 below).
+Your use of the Voice Services is/are subject to your compliance with our Acceptable Use Policy and any limits set out therein (see clause 5.1 below).
 You must keep access to the Voice Services, and any online management system we may grant you access to as part of the Services, safe from unauthorised use.
 If you become aware of any unauthorised use, you must notify us immediately and change any password(s) and any other security devices.

 3.8 If your Contract with us ends.
 If your Contract with us ends for any reason, you will automatically, immediately, and irrevocably, lose access to any phone numbers relating to the Service unless you contact us within one month of the Contract ending to arrange to port your number away in accordance with clause 3.6.

 3.9 Additional terms which apply to our voice over internet telephone service: